Cable Hammer Curl vs Cable Bicep Curl

 Planfit Users' Choice about Cable Hammer Curl vs Cable Bicep Curl : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Cable Hammer Curl with a total of 4,647 compared to 8,829 for Cable Bicep Curl
+Based on randomly selected data from 1 million completed workouts, Planfit users log Cable Bicep Curl more often — 8,829 sessions compared to 4,647 for Cable Hammer Curl.

 Not sure whether Cable Hammer Curl or Cable Bicep Curl fits your goal?
 Get a personalized plan